 - “Are there specific warning signs to be on the lookout for and if so, what are they?”

-Issues such as violence in schools are garnering the attention of educators across the U.S. It is bad enough that kids today are exposed to violence all through the media – in movies they watch, lyrics to music they listen to and sing aloud, and things they see on the Internet.
-We have seen verbal lashing amidst the politicians in the recent presidential debate and still see it months later between Republicans and Democrats.
+Issues such as violence in schools have become heightened among educators and policymakers across the U.S. Unfortunately, we continue to see disagreement and verbal lashing amidst Republicans and Democrats regarding their views on gun control.
+It is bad enough that kids today are exposed to violence all through the media – in movies they watch, lyrics to music they listen to and sing aloud, and things they see on the Internet.

 Furthermore, we see a barrage of new video games with highly graphic and violent visuals that have been, and are soon to be, released to the public.
 A study published in JAMA Pediatrics has demonstrated that children who repeatedly play violent video games changes the way they think.
 I realize that all kids who play violent video games don’t end up as killers or violent human beings.
 However, the long-term exposure to violent video games can lead to changes in the way they learn to think.
 Young people can become more aggressive, which can lead them to saying or employing violence at school, and become desensitized to violence as a whole.